code-rush/givel-info/givel/README.md

 - **create post**
   - Path: /api/v1/users/{user_email}/post
   - Method: **POST**
+  - Content-Type: multipart/form-data
+  - Required Data: - content= (some text)
+                   - file_count= 0 (default value should be 0. while sending file value is
+                                  number of files.
+Max value is 1.)
+  - Optional Data: - file = (send file only if file_count is not 0)
-  - Data: content, location(provide only when location service is on)
+                   - location = (send location as 'city, state' only if location services services are on)
+  - Allowed files: - IMAGE(.jpg, .png, .jpeg)
+                   - VIDEOS(.mp4, .mpeg)
-  - Returns:  *200 OK* Status Code and message if post created successfully.
+  - Returns:  *201 OK* Status Code and message if post created successfully.
+              *400 BAD REQUEST* and message if failed to create post.
   - Description: Creates post.
 To create a post content is required.
 If the post does not contain any data, it will raise a BadRequest Exception.
                  Provide location only when the user have their location services on